 - Keep exterior woodwork six inches off the ground.

-- Remove wood debris from remodeling or construction projects promptly and keep piles of firewood away from your foundation.
+- Remove wood debris from remodeling or construction projects promptly, and keep firewood piles away from your foundation.

 When It Comes to Pests, Trust ABC

-Trust the professionals ABC Home & Commercial to conduct thorough assessments of your home to come up with a treatment plan to get rid of any pests on your property and to take steps to ensure they don’t return.
-Take advantage of our Spring Guide to keep your home looking great, all season long.
+Trust the pest control exterminators ABC Home & Commercial to conduct thorough assessments of your home to develop a treatment plan to eliminate any pests on your property and to take steps to ensure they don’t return.
+Take advantage of our Spring Guide to keep your home looking great all season.
 With ABC’s help, your pest problems will be a thing of the past.